silentgameplays/Simple-Ubuntu-Setup-For-Gaming/README.md

  * Copy/paste the extracted GE folder into /home/user/config/.steam/root/compatibilitytools.d
  * Restart Steam,enjoy the custom GE build

-# 8.Install NVIDIA Shadowplay(same quality as Geforce Experience) with OBS-Studio on Linux Mint:
+# 8.(Depreacated on OBS 28)Install NVIDIA Shadowplay(same quality as Geforce Experience) with OBS-Studio on Linux Mint:
 # Get nvidia-patch: https://github.com/keylase/nvidia-patch
 # Extract and go to the folder
 # Open in terminal